07.07.16: Para 23 Dispute procedure. 12.10.13: Para 5(c) Grade-limited competitions.

 18. If any player is absent on the expiry of one hour on the chess clock (including time added in accordance with Rule 17), the game shall be lost for him unless a substitute has been provided.
 If the number of substitutes available for a team is less than the number of absent players then substitution must be made on the highest board(s) for which players are absent.

-19. Mobile phones are allowed in the playing area.
+(d) Mobile phones and other electronic devices are allowed in the playing area.
 However they must be either switched off or switched to silent mode for the duration of play.
 Match captains must remind players of this requirement.
-If a player's phone makes any sound during his game, then: On the first occurrence he will receive a warning.
+If a player's phone or electronic device makes any sound during his game, then: On the first occurrence he will receive a warning.
 For a second offence by the same player in the same game, the penalty is loss of the game.